YourNiceCv

 Equity/SharesCrucial in startups where cash is tight but potential upside is high.

-Negotiating Non-Monetary Benefits in the UK
+Negotiating Non-Monetary Benefits in the US

 Quantify Your Achievements